 Remembering an American Tragedy

-In 1830, President Andrew Jackson passed the Indian Removal Act, which called for the removal of American Indians living east of the Mississippi River to relocate west of the Mississippi River.
+In 1830, President Andrew Jackson passed the Indian Removal Act, which called for American Indians living east of the Mississippi River to be removed and be relocated west of the Mississippi River.
 Trail of Tears State Park commemorates the Cherokee Removal.

 Legend says that Nancy Bushyhead Walker Hildebrand died and was buried within the park’s boundaries.
 She was the sister of Rev. Jesse Bushyhead, who led one of the detachments, and the wife of Lewis Hildebrand, who led another.
 Her two children traveled on and made it to Indian Territory.
 The Bushyhead Memorial in the park is a tribute to her and all the other Cherokee who died on the trail.

 Trail of Tears State Park is a certified site on the Trail of Tears National Historic Trail.
 The park’s visitor center features exhibits that interpret the forced relocation, as well as the park’s many natural features.

 The park preserves the native woodlands much as they appeared to the Cherokee.
 Mature forests cover much of the park, which is characterized by sharp ridges and steep ravines.
 Located directly on the Mississippi River, visitors can view the plentiful wildlife, including white-tailed deer, turkeys, hawks and foxes.
 The large trees on the bluffs and cliffs along the river are noted as winter roosting sites for bald eagles.